humdingerb/quicklaunch/ReadMe.md

 ### Thanks

 I have to thank DarkWyrm for some helpful hints and for some of the code I re-used from his RunProgram app and his EscapeCancelFilter.
 Equally useful was Robert Polic's EZLauncher of BeNewsletter 3-46 and the help I got on the #haiku IRC channel.
+AnEvilYak provided valuable hints and code when I got stuck.
 Finally, thanks to everyone that contributed translations for QuickLaunch.

 ### History

-**1.0** - _16-03-2017:_
+**1.0** - _20-03-2017:_

 *	Add a setting to launch applications with a single click.
-*	Add optional to put a replicant in the Deskbar for a quick launch of QuickLaunch.
+*	Add option to put a replicant in the Deskbar tray for a quick launch of QuickLaunch.
+*	Have the icon size depend on the font size.
-*	Fixed layout issues in setup window and made default main and setup windows a bit bigger.
+*	Fixed layout issues in the setup window and made default main and setup windows a bit bigger.
 Save the absolute position of the setup window.
-*	Improved page up/down scrolling.
-*	Change resizing of the main window to always fit the number of list items;
+*	Change resizing of the main window to always fit the number of list items; font sensitive.
-	font sensitive.
-*	Use icon size depending on font size.
-*	Allow drag'n'drop of files from Tracker or items from the main window to the "ignore" list.
+*	Allow drag & drop of files from Tracker or items from the main window to the "ignore" list.
 	Allow removing multiple items from the "ignore" list.
 Also via _DEL_ key or a context menu.
+*	Improved page up/down scrolling.
 *	Apply "Always on top" setting only to the main window when there's no setup window open.
-The "ignore" file dialog has issues when it's modal too: you couldn't drag'n'drop files/folders into it...
+The "ignore" file dialog has issues when it's modal too: you couldn't drag & drop files/folders into it...
 *	Open and close the Setup window with _ALT_+_S_.
-*	Show error dialog if the launch of an application has failed for some reason.
+*	Show an error dialog if the launch of an application has failed for some reason.
+*	Added a tip to the ReadMe, showing how to add type and signature to apps and scripts that are missing them.
 *	Added French localization, thanks Anarchos!
 *	Added Russian localization, thanks Akujiism!
 *	Added Spanish localization, thanks un_spacyar!